The Cormanus Chronicles: 2014

 On the back road north-west of Campbell Town

-Somewhere along this road I stopped and took the photograph that was to win me the SuperBrace.
+Somewhere along this road I stopped and took a photograph that won me a SuperBrace fork brace in a competition.

 The rest of the trip to Devonport was pretty, but uneventful.
 I was mostly able to stay off the main highway and, as I always do, enjoyed travelling through Tasmania.